MANGROVE REGENERATION CLEANUPS

 FORCES OF NATURE MANGROVE GIVEAWAY

-Red mangrove plants will be given away to caring homes.
+Red mangrove plants will be given away with QR codes on benefits and care required.

-Join Miami-Dade Parks and Forces of Nature for a Mangrove Clean-Up.
+Join Clean Miami Beach and Forces of Nature for a Beach and Seagrass Clean-Up.

 Interesting fact: Mangroves store more carbon per unit area than any other ecosystem on Earth.
 Mangrove forests cover just .01 percent of the planet's surface, but store 10 times more carbon then terrestrial forests.